Dejvi Bregu: Boluspor

 On 12 July 2021, after his contract with Teuta expired, Bregu signed with Turkish club Boluspor.

+Wisła Kraków

+After leaving Boluspor in mid-2023 and a short stint with Umraniyespor, Bregu signed a six-month contract with Polish second-tier club Wisła Kraków on 26 January 2024.
+Wisła would go on to win the 2023–24 Polish Cup, with Bregu making appearances in a quarter-final win over Widzew Łódź and a semi-final victory over Piast Gliwice.
+On 29 May that year, it was announced he would leave the club at the end of his contract.

 International career

 Bregu was called up to the Albania national under-19 football team to participate in the 2013 UEFA European Under-19 Championship qualification, coached by Foto Strakosha.
 However he was not selected in the final 18-man squad that participated in the tournament.

-Following some impressive performances in the Kategoria Superiore with Flamurtari, he received his first international call up by Albania under-21s head coach Skënder Gega in the squad from home league Kategoria Superiore to participate in for a 3-days mini preparatory stage in Durrës, Albania from 22–25 February 2015.
+Following some impressive performances in the Kategoria Superiore with Flamurtari, he received his first international call up by Albania under-21s head coach Skënder Gega in the squad from home league Kategoria Superiore to participate in for a 3-days mini preparatory stage in Durrës, Albania from 22 to 25 February 2015.